thsouk/thsouk/README.md

 # Hi, I'm Thanos Soukaras 👋

-**Data Scientist specializing in AI, Machine Learning.**
 📍 Based in The Hague, Netherlands.

- Currently working at **New Black** as a Data Scientist.
+ Currently working at **New Black** as a Senior Data Engineer.
 Passionate about building scalable AI solutions.

 ---